marjum/eagle-watch/WORKLOG.md

     * Country
     * Postal code
   * Direction of traffic flow (limited to: North, South, East, West)
-  * Rate of traffic flow (defined as number of vehicles entering the road segment per 1 minute)
+  * Rate of traffic flow (defined as average number of vehicles entering the road segment per 1 minute)
   * Average vehicle speed (kilometers per hour)

 1. Traffic data payload will be serialized/de-serialized in JSON form.
 (TODO: other viable formats to consider?)